WESTERN INDIA TOUR: DETAILED ITINERARY

 Around sunset, those who wish can visit the famous Golden Temple in Amritsar, the holiest place of the Sikh religion.
 It is a moving place to visit, being both very beautiful and so obviously of deep spiritual significance to the many Sikh pilgrims that come here every day.
 As one enters, bare-footed, the temple compound, the Golden Temple (or Harmandir) itself, which lies in the middle of a lake, glows like a golden boat rising from the waters, contrasting with the white marble of the rest of the temple precinct.
 The beautiful singing of the priests attending the Granth Sahib, the holy book of the Sikh religion, carries throughout the complex, adding to the intensity of the moment.
 We can join the pilgrims as they make their way to the Harmandir to see the great book itself.

-Western India: Day 2 The day will be spent birding at the Harike wetlands to the south of the city.
+Western India: Day 2 The entire day will be spent birding at the Harike wetlands to the south of the city.

 The extensive but as yet infrequently visited Harike wetlands were formed by the creation of an irrigation barrage on the River Sutlej, one of the five great rivers of the Punjab (which derives from the local words for ‘five rivers’).
 Above the barrage is a large lake and the slow-flowing channels of the Sutlej and its tributary the Beas, fringed by large marshes.
 At dawn a light mist often hangs over the Harike wetlands, and as the new day begins we will hear the beautiful singing and accompanying music of the sunrise prayers at an attractive Sikh temple that is situated right on the edge of the lake.
 As the sun rises a huge and noisy roosting flight of House Crows, Common and Bank Mynas, and Asian Pied Starlings passes overhead.